-2.2.2 Indigenous Groups and Stakeholders
+2.1.2 Indigenous Groups & Stakeholders

-Indigenous Groups and stakeholders were engaged prior to and during the pilot and their input was instrumental in shaping the plan.
-The engagement continued throughout the five-year pilot period via biannual project updates, annual progress reports, and formal and informal meetings and phone calls.
-Following the 2015 Reintroduction Plan for Plains Bison, this five-year report will also undergo public, stakeholder, and Indigenous engagement.
+Indigenous groups and stakeholders were engaged prior to and during the five-year pilot via biannual project updates, annual progress reports, and formal and informal meetings and phone calls.
+Many of the initial concerns expressed by stakeholders have been addressed through conversation, adaptive management, and because of the pilot, many stakeholders have expressed reduced concern.